davidxmoody/davidxmoody.com/_ideas.md

 - Favourite photos for desktop backgrounds
 - One photo per post challenge idea

-### Future topics (non-urgent and best delayed)
+### Future topics (non-urgent or best delayed)

 - "Primal success story" (with photos)
+- Pomodoro todo.txt combination
-- StayFocusd and habit changes
+- StayFocusd and other habit changes
 - Shorthand abbreviations
 - Earplugs review
 - Write about how I use my diary
-- Review of Frixion pens
+- Review of Frixion pens and notebooks
 - Lego memories
 - Plan for a better sleep/nighttime routine (+ sleep tracking)
 - Better morning routine (with FitBit silent alarm)
 - Dating site profile
 - Visit friends in London
-- Write about automatic webcam frame script
+- Write about automatic webcamframe script
+- Read and summarise social textbooks

 ## Blog tweaks